 Solver Configuration — Sets Simscape local solver options such as types, tolerances, and time steps.
 This is the only required block in a model.

-You can actuate a model by applying a force or torque to a rigid body or to a joint.
-To represent forces and torques acting on a rigid body, Simscape Multibody provides a Forces and Torques library.
-Drag a block from this library and connect it to the rigid body frame(s) that you want to apply the force or torque to.
+You can actuate a model by applying a force or torque to a body or to a joint.
+To represent forces and torques acting on a body, Simscape Multibody provides a Forces and Torques library.
+Add a block from this library and connect it to the body frame(s) that you want to apply the force or torque to.

 |External Force and Torque||General force and/or torque originating outside of the multibody model|